rishiloyola/elasticbyexample/README.md

 # elasticbyexample
- A book that teaches elasticsearch via interactive example programs.
+ A book that teaches elasticsearch via interactive examples.

 # About